AI in Design & Marketing

 6. AI-Powered Editing

-The video production process reaches its peak time expenditure during the editing stage.
+The video production process reaches its peak in terms of time and expenditure during the editing stage.
 AI changes that dramatically.
-The platforms have multiple features, including Auto-Zoom, captions, music transitions, and branding elements, which become accessible through a few clicks.
+The platforms offer multiple features, including Auto-Zoom, captions, music transitions, and branding elements, which can be accessed with just a few clicks.

 7. Multilingual Localisation

 International scaling companies find value in AI because it provides video dubbing services with automatic lip-syncing and accent adjustment for 20+ languages.
 No re-recording.
 There are no voice actor fees.
-Just upload your script or audio; the system will generate localised variants within minutes.
+Simply upload your script or audio, and the system will generate localised variants within minutes.

 SaaS businesses, alongside e-commerce and educational organisations seeking international expansion, benefit significantly from this feature because it avoids increasing video production expenses.